 - That does indicate that there is a sense of growing disquiet.: This was Aamir Khan’s conclusion- mind you, it was Aamir Khan’s conclusion, HIS opinion, entirely HIS own, not yours, not your wife’s or your dog’s.
 It’s like the Khap panchayat saying: “Eating chow mein leads to rape!“.
 Or me saying: “I feel like all the elephants in the world should be painted purple!”
 An opinion is an opinion is an opinion.
 It can be wrong, stupid, based on unverified facts, irrelevant or even true.
 But you know, it is entirely possible that… drumroll please… it is NOT the same as yours!
 Whoaaaaaa!

 I apologize for the heavy sarcasm in this article.
-I just can not believe just how strongly we feel about things- without good reason to.
+I cannot believe just how strongly we feel about things without good reason to do so.
 Consider the following tweets to Aamir Khan (by Anupam Kher, Ram Gopal Verma, and Paresh Rawal, and some other regular people):

 @AnupamPKher: Dear @aamir_khan.
 Did you ask Kiran which country would she like to move out to?
 Did you tell her that this country has made you AAMIR KHAN.